intukit/IntuneWinAppUtil/README.md

 From a platform standpoint, the Microsoft Win32 Content Prep Tool requires **.NET Framework 4.7.2** on the machine where you run it.

 A key detail that impacts results: **everything inside the chosen source folder is included** in the generated package.
 Keep that folder minimal—only the files required for install/uninstall (installers, transforms, scripts, supporting files).
-This avoids larger-than-needed packages and reduces the chance of deploying unintended content.
+This avoids larger-than-needed packages and reduces the chance of deploying unintended content

 ## Packaging behavior and operational notes

 intunewinapputil can be used interactively or via command line parameters such as **-c** (source folder), **-s** (setup file), **-o** (output folder), and commonly **-q** for quiet mode.
-The “catalog folder” prompt/parameter is **optional** and is typically not required for standard Win32 app packaging.
+The “catalog folder” prompt/parameter is **optional** and is typically not required for standard Win32 app packaging

-To avoid packaging issues, keep file paths short.
-Windows has well-known path length limits (commonly referred to as **MAX_PATH, around 260 characters** in many Win32 contexts).
-Highly nested source directories can cause packaging failures or result in missing files during processing.
-If path-related errors occur, moving the source files to a shorter path often resolves the issue.

-Also remember that **the `.intunewin` file only acts as a package container**.
-In Intune, you still need to configure the installation and uninstallation commands, detection rules, and expected return codes.
-These configurations should align with how the original to ensure accurate installation reporting and reliable upgrade behavior.